Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 On the back of each of his hands was a bright green dot and the lawn around him now shimmered slightly.
 Apparently he now emitted a soft steady glow like a powerball.
 The effect was not draining his juice but he also could not seem to turn it off.

 “Well this could be useful in the cavern.
-I am not sure what I can learn from this though.”
+I am not sure what I can learn from it though.”
 Edelbert shrugged as he turned toward the stairs down the mountain.

 As they passed the entrance to the great balcony Edelbert sent his two new pigeons down to see if anything had popped.
 Nothing new was down there however, just the half circle of statues.